-The first edition of SEM SOUNDING BOARD displays nine sound works that probe into sonic in-placements (water and wind), sonic displacements (the telephone, the radio, and the microphone), sonic emplacements (the acoustic territories of urban Taiwan, the Brazilian hinterlands, and West Texas), and sonic mix-placements (in Mexico City and Havana).
+In 2015, I designed and curated the 1st SEM SOUNDING BOARD, a sound exhibit presented during the Society for Ethnomusicology Annual Meeting in Austin, Texas.
+The event displayed nine sound works, organized into sonic in-placements (water and wind), sonic displacements (the telephone, the radio, and the microphone), sonic emplacements (the acoustic territories of urban Taiwan, the Brazilian hinterlands, and West Texas), and sonic mix-placements (in Mexico City and Havana).

 I – SONIC IN-PLACEMENTS

 Pool of Sound

 Pool of Sound, is an interactive two channel sound installation.
 As visitors walk through this dynamic area, they push the sound

 of water with their bodies.
 The enchanted zone literally becomes a pool of sound where sound becomes substance, something to be physically and playfully encountered.
 In other words, sound with this installation becomes palpable, sound is made (in)to matter.
 The larger the visitors’ gestures, the louder and stronger the sound of water becomes.
 Their bodies leave no traces except those of the sound waves created by their presence.
 Unlike sight, sound is immersive and simultaneous.
 It physically hits and penetrates.
 It bundles us with it.
 It requires and even creates our presence, such that we are not in front of something, but within it.
 In Jean-Luc Nancy’s words: “Sound has no hidden face; it is all in front, in back, and outside inside, inside-out.”

 Marina Peterson (Ohio University)